A Salford based art collective, based at Unit 4, Regent Trading Estate, are opening their exhibition ‘Lockdown Lives’ this week.

 Manchester Street Poem asks the participants of the workshops that they host to share their stories and thoughts on cardboard with eye-catching black and white painting.

-“When we did our first installation at Manchester International Festival, we took over a deserted shoe shop on Oldham Road and covered all the walls with cardboard and wrote people’s stories out all over the walls.
+“When we did our first installation at MIF17 (Manchester International Festival), we took over a deserted shoe shop on Oldham Road and covered all the walls with cardboard and wrote people’s stories out in longhand all over the walls.

-“With the black and the white it gave texture and movement and the words sort of popped off the cardboard.
-We just thought it was a powerful way of telling stories.
-Someone can see it and it’s instantly recognisable as our work.
+“With the black and the white it gave it texture and movement and the words sort of popped off from the surface of the cardboard.
+We just thought it was a really powerful way of telling stories.
+Someone can see it and it’s instantly recognisable as our work.”

 Part of the ‘Lockdown Lives’ exhibition will feature the work that Manchester Street Poem has done with Out in the City.